strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Export only selected types of data

-The default `strapi export` command exports your content (entities and links), files (assets), project configuration and schemas.
+The default `strapi export` command exports your content (entities and links), files (assets), project configuration, and schemas.
 The `--only` option allows you to export only the listed items by passing a comma-separated string.
-The available values are `content`, `files` and `config`.
+The available values are `content`, `files`, and `config`.
 Schemas are always exported, as schema matching is used for `strapi import`.

 #### Example: Export only entities and links